Towards An Analytical Framework for Dynamic Potential Games: Introduction

-To the best of our knowledge, this is the first systematic characterisation of potential functions for distributed games.
-It offers a recipe for constructing distributed closed-loop Nash equilibria among heterogeneous agents, for this (previously intractable) large-scale game.
+To the best of our knowledge, this is the first systematic characterization of potential functions for continuous-time distributed games with heterogeneous players. {It enables the analysis of closed-loop Nash equilibria in these (previously intractable) large-scale games using stochastic control techniques, as detailed in Remark \ref{rmk:distributed}. }

-\item We introduce a notion of linear derivative to characterise the sensitivity of the value function with respect to unilateral deviation of policies (Definition \ref{def:linear_deri}).
-Leveraging this concept, we prove that a game is a potential game if the value functions have a symmetric Jacobian formed by their second-order derivatives (Theorem \ref{thm:symmetry_value_sufficient}).
+\item We introduce a notion of linear derivative to characterize the sensitivity of the value function with respect to unilateral deviation of policies (Definition \ref{def:linear_deri}).
+Leveraging this concept, we prove that an arbitrary dynamic game is a dynamic potential game if the value functions have a symmetric Jacobian formed by their second-order derivatives (Theorem \ref{thm:symmetry_value_sufficient}).
 Moreover, we construct the potential function using first-order derivatives of value functions.